dailypips/suninf.github.com/_posts/2014-5-20-observer-list-in-chrome.md

 layout: article
 title: ObserverList in chrome
 category: chrome
-description: ObserverList<ObserverType> is a container for a list of observers, it is a easy-to-use observer pattern for two related objects.
+description: ObserverList is a container for a list of observers, it is an easy-to-use observer pattern for two related objects.
 Unlike a normal STL vector or list, this container can be modified during iteration without invalidating the iterator.
 ---
-*`ObserverList<ObserverType>` is a container for a list of observers, it is a easy-to-use observer pattern for two related objects.
+*`ObserverList<ObserverType>` is a container for a list of observers, it is an easy-to-use observer pattern for two related objects.
 Unlike a normal STL vector or list, this container can be modified during iteration without invalidating the iterator.*

 * So, it safely handles the case of an observer removing itself or other observers from the list while observers are being notified.
 * If you want to deal with observer_list in multi-thread, just use ObserverListThreadSafe.